 Representatives of Town of Smithtown Planning and Community Development Department may be available by phone at (631) 471-1215.
 Unless otherwise noted above, applications will not be provided or accepted by phone.

-As of the most recent VMS report, Town of Smithtown Planning and Community Development Department manages 94 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Town of Smithtown Planning and Community Development Department manages 94 active Housing Choice Vouchers.